wbgdao/whitebeakgang.github.io/content/roadmap/_index.md

 ![WBG Incubator](/images/roadmap/wbg-incubator.jpeg "WBG Incubator")

+This is all for our community.

-The WhiteBeakGang is a chance for WBG to help jump start community projects by providing the necessary network of resources to support their endeavors.
+The Incubator's mission is to provide the necessary network of resources and support to help jump start even MORE community projects!

+Talk to us about your project and we'll see what we can do.

 [Read More](/roadmap/wbg-incubator)